 5 Stock up on essentials: You might not need all of them, but knowing they’re packed will give you valuable peace of mind.
 Useful items include:

 * Travel sweets for take off and landing

 * slippers – you’re likely to spend a lot of time walking up and down so it might be useful to have a pair of shoes you can easily slip on and off

 6 Pack drinks and snacks (for you and them): It’s amazing how food and drink can calm down the worst of moods.
 Bring empty bottles for everyone that you can fill up after security and prepare simple snacks like fruit pots, mini sandwiches and crackers that everyone can enjoy.
 Much healthier (and cheaper!) than plane food.

 7 Board early Many airlines allow families with young children to board before other passengers, so take advantage of this if you can.
 It gives the chance to store your luggage and get settled before everyone else boards the plane and, as a bonus, you’ll spend less time waiting in queues.

 8 Give each child their own bag for the plane: Fill it with colouring pencils, colouring books, mini Lego, and any other small, inexpensive games you think they might enjoy.
 Make a rule that they’re not allowed to open them until the plane is in the air and they’ll be super excited to see what’s inside (which means they’re more likely to behave).

 9 Take regular trips to the toilet: Before you leave the house, at the airport, when you’re up in the air… better safe than sorry.

 So there you have it, my top ten tips to prevent flying with a toddler spoiling the holiday before you’ve even left blighty!
-If you’d like more tips on how to make travelling less stressful, you might find this post by Rhian useful : Toiletries I always pack when going away.
+If you’d like more tips on how to make travelling less stressful, you might find this post by Jenni useful : Flying with a Baby: Everything you need to know.